meginwinnipeg/workshops/content/classes/GEOG2200/content/share.md

 ## For your **assignment**:
 1. **Complete** the walk-through.
 2. Select **3 / 5** actions listed below and add them each as separate panels to your StoryMap.
-    1. Make 3 changes to the **template file**.
+    1. Make 3 changes to the **StoryMap Design**.
 In a text panel describe what changes you made and why.
     2. If you are in Winnipeg go to King's Park and **take a selfie** with a specific tree from the database.
 Include this photo and describe why you chose this tree.
 	If you aren't in Winnipeg, chose a tree in your local area.
     3. **Create another map** using the Tree layer, and add it and some descriptive text to your story.